PPUC/config-tool/web/modules/contrib/default_content_deploy/README.md

 need to synchronize only content, you can skip this chapter.

 You need identical site UUID for successful syncing configuration between sites.
-If you need to sychronize configuration, use drush **config-set** for set Site UUID to identical value.
+If you need to synchronize configuration, use drush **config-set** for set Site UUID to identical value.

 **Example**

     drush config-set "system.site" uuid 11111111-1111-1111-1111-111111111111

 The best practice is to install a drush site from already existing configuration, e.g.:

     drush si minimal --existing-config